 Good weather conditions are necessary for flights to go ahead.
 I was only able to go out on my last morning in Cappadocia.
-The more days you have, the more likely that you will make it up into the skies!
+The more days you have, the more likely that you will make it up into the skies.

-Most of the hot air companies will pick guests up at their hotels around 4 am (ugh!).
+Most hot air companies will pick guests up at their hotels around 4 am (ugh!).
 Guests are then taken to a central area for a buffet breakfast before taking the one-hour hot air balloon ride.

-The Ihlara Valley is a 16km long gorge that was formed thousands of years ago.
-It is reputed to have been home to at least 80,000 people at one point – and a lot more pigeons!
+The Ihlara Valley is a 16km long gorge formed thousands of years ago.
+It is reputed to have been home to at least 80,000 people at one point – and a lot more pigeons.
 I learned a lot about pigeons and the value of their poo on this walk.

 It is easiest to take a guided tour of the Ihlara Valley as it is about 75km from Goreme.

 5. The Love Valley

 The Love Valley is a relatively easy trek close to Goreme.
-It is not particularly steep although it is twisty terrain.
-The highlight of this walk is the rather phallic section at the end as you will see graphically in the photos!
+It is not particularly steep, although it is twisty terrain.
+The highlight of this walk is the rather phallic section at the end as you will see graphically in the photos.
 This is, of course, where it gained the name The Love Valley.

 6. The Red and Rose Valleys

 The Red and Rose Valleys were both major highlights of Cappadocia for me.
 As you might expect, the rocks of these valleys tend towards the pinks and reds.

 Again I went with a guide and I am very glad that I did.
 I never would have figured out how to get around the Red and Rose Valleys without him.
 This was the most strenuous of the hikes that I did in Cappadocia.

-If you have had enough of walking – or can fit this in with more walking on your third day – Cappadocia has lots of options for a cleansing Hammam!
+If you have had enough of walking – or can fit this in with more walking on your third day – Cappadocia has lots of options for a cleansing Hammam.